caryll/otfcc/README.md

  --dummy-DSIG              : Include an empty DSIG table in the font.
 For
                              some Microsoft applications, a DSIG is required to enable OpenType features.
- --ship                    : Equalivent to the combination of these options:
+ --ship                    : Equivalent to the combination of these options:
                               *  --ignore-glyph-order
                               *  --short-post
                               *  --dummy-dsig